 - For the cake: Preheat the oven to 350°F.

-- Prepare the cake according to the instructions on the box, combining the cake mix with eggs, vegetable oil, water (or substitute milk for water) (shouldn’t this be reversed to push milk?).
+- Prepare the cake according to the instructions on the box, combining the cake mix with eggs, vegetable oil, water (or substitute milk for water).
 Beat the mixture on medium speed until well combined.

 - Pour the batter into a 9-inch by 13-inch pan and bake at 350°F for 18-22 minutes.
 Check for doneness by inserting a toothpick into the middle of the cake.
 If the toothpick comes out clean, your cake is done.
 Allow the cake to cool for 20 minutes.